 If you’re planning on stripping off on the beach, it’s important that you have swimwear that makes you feel like you could conquer the world, whether that’s a classic triangle bikini or a retro one-piece.

-Whether you’re an hourglass or an inverted triangle, use our handy guide to finding the right swimwear for your body shape for help finding your ideal fit.
+Use our handy guide to finding the right swimwear for your body shape for help finding your ideal fit.

 6. A Hat